UK picks JPMorgan to advise on bank share sales

 Shortlists were named for four roles: bookrunner, co-lead manager, capital markets adviser, and financial and/or strategic adviser.
 UKFI will pick banks from the lists at short notice.

-Eighteen banks were on the list to advise on strategy, with JPMorgan joined by U.S. rivals Goldman Sachs, Bank of America Merrill Lynch, Citi and Morgan Stanley.
+Eighteen banks were on the list to advise on strategy, with JPMorgan joined by U.S. rivals Goldman Sachs (GS.N), Bank of America Merrill Lynch (BAC.N), Citi (C.N) and Morgan Stanley (MS.N).

-From Europe were Barclays, HSBC, Rothschild, Credit Suisse, UBS and Deutsche Bank.
+From Europe were Barclays (BARC.L), HSBC (HSBA.L), Rothschild ROT.UL, Credit Suisse CSGN.VX, UBS UBSN.VX and Deutsche Bank (DBKGn.DE).

-Six firms were names as potential capital markets advisors, who could help on a retail offer, including Lazard, Portman Capital and Solid Solutions.
+Six firms were names as potential capital markets advisors, who could help on a retail offer, including Lazard (LAZ.N), Portman Capital and Solid Solutions.

 JP Morgan, UBS, Credit Suisse and Deutsche Bank all worked closely with the Treasury during the 2008 bailout of the banks.
 UBS and Bank of America are joint stockbroking advisers to Lloyds and UBS and Morgan Stanley are brokers to RBS.